ccxt/ccxt/wiki/Manual.md

 - fetchPosition ()            // for a single market
 - fetchPositions ()           // for all positions
 - fetchAccountPositions ()    // TODO
+- fetchPositionHistory ()     // for single historical position
-- fetchPositionHistory ()     // for historical positions
+- fetchPositionsHistory ()     // for historical positions

 ```javascript
 fetchPosition (symbol, params = {})                         // for a single market